nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 ---
 ## Summary

-Each summer, on average, an estimated **340 New Yorkers die prematurely because of hot weather** in New York City (NYC).
-These heat-related deaths account for about 2% of all deaths over the warm season months of May - September.
+* Each summer, on average, **an estimated 350 New Yorkers die prematurely because of hot weather** in New York City (NYC).
+These heat-related deaths account for about 2% of all deaths over the warm season months of May through September.
 Of the deaths:

-* From 2012-2021, there was an average of 7 heat-stress deaths (caused directly by heat).
+  * There were an average of 7 h**eat-stress deaths** annually (caused directly by heat) from 2012-2021.
-* From 2016-2020, there was an average of about 335 heat-exacerbated deaths (caused indirectly by heat aggravating an underlying illness).
+  * There were an average of about345 **heat-exacerbated deaths** (caused indirectly by heat aggravating an underlying illness) from 2016-2020.
-* Heat-exacerbated deaths have been increasing in the past decade, mainly due to the increase of hot, but not extreme, days.
+* **Heat-exacerbated deaths have been increasing in the past decade**, mainly due to an increase in the number of non-extreme hot days. &nbsp;

-**Black New Yorkers are more likely to die** from heat stress, with death rates two times higher than among White New Yorkers.
-This inequity is due to past and current structural racism that creates economic, health care, housing, energy, and other systems that benefit white people and disadvantage people of color.
+* **Non-Hispanic Black New Yorkers are more likely to die from heat stress**, with death rates two times higher than White New Yorkers.
+This inequity is due to past and current structural racism that creates economic, health care, housing, energy, and other systems that benefit White people and disadvantage people of color. &nbsp;

-**Lack of access to home air conditioning** (AC) is an important risk factor for heat-stress death.
+* **Lack of access to home air conditioning (AC) is an important risk factor for heat-stress death**.
 Among those who died from heat stress, the place of death was most often an un-air-conditioned home.

-NYC summers are getting hotter because of climate change. **Emergency response to extreme heat must be coupled with equitable investments in structural interventions and heat mitigation measures**, for example energy efficient home cooling that New Yorkers can afford to run and tree planting and greening, to protect residents throughout the increasingly hot warm season weather.
+* NYC summers are getting hotter because of climate change.&nbsp;**Emergency response to extreme heat must be coupled with equitable investments in systemic and structural interventions to mitigate heat-related health impacts.** For example, policies should support energy-efficient home cooling that New Yorkers can afford to run, and tree planting and greening to protect residents throughout the increasingly hot warm season weather.

 ---

 ## Introduction

 Hot weather is dangerous to health, sometimes resulting in death.
 Heat-related deaths are preventable.
-In this second annual report on heat-related mortality, the Health Department examined data from 2012-2022.
+In this third annual report on heat-related mortality, the Health Department examined data from 2012-2021.

 We track heat-related deaths in three ways:

-* Heat stress deaths are caused directly by heat and happen when heat-related illnesses such as heat exhaustion and hyperthermia lead to death.
-These deaths are coded as heat-related in death certificates and cases can be counted and investigated.
+* **Heat-stress deaths** (also called heat stroke deaths) are caused directly by heat and happen when heat-related illnesses, such as heat exhaustion and hyperthermia, lead to death.
+These deaths are coded as heat-related in death certificates, and cases can be counted and investigated.
-* Heat-exacerbated deaths happen when heat worsens existing chronic conditions such as heart disease and diabetes.
-These deaths are caused indirectly by heat.
+* **Heat-exacerbated deaths** happen when heat worsens existing chronic conditions, such as heart disease.
 These deaths are caused indirectly by heat and are estimated using statistical models.
+They are also often called “excess” mortality.
-* Neighborhood impacts are tracked by looking at community-level differences in risk of heat-related death and are described using the Health Department’s Heat Vulnerability Index (HVI).
-Data for HVI inputs remain the same as last year’s report because updated data were not available.
+* **Neighborhood impacts** are tracked by looking at community-level differences in risk of heat-related death and are described using the NYC Health Department’s Heat Vulnerability Index (HVI).
+HVI data inputs for income, race, and surface temperature were updated and associations between the updated HVI and heat-exacerbated mortality examined.
+New data for neighborhood air conditioning prevalence and green space were not available.

-This report’s findings are similar to last year’s report.
+Starting this year, we report estimated heat-exacerbated deaths for the current and past 20 years in five-year rolling time windows to characterize trends.
+For heat-stress deaths (caused directly by heat and therefore countable), we report counts and the annual average for the past ten years.
+Previous years’ reports are available here:

 ## Heat Stress Deaths

-The Health Department examined heat-stress deaths occurring during the warm season months of May through September from 2010-2020.
+The Health Department examined heat-stress deaths occurring during the warm season months of May through September from 2012-2021.
 We reviewed death certificates and medical examiner investigation reports in cases where heat was recognized as a cause of death.
 A more detailed description of methods and data sources can be found here.

-Among NYC residents, there were 96 heat-stress deaths over the 10-year period.
-There was an average of 10 deaths per year, with the largest yearly numbers of deaths occurring earlier in the period as a result of severe heat waves.
-Most deaths occurred in July (75%) and August (13%), followed by June (8%), May (2%) and September (2%).
-As of March 2022, there were 4 heat-stress deaths in 2021, though that number is provisional and subject to change because mortality records are not finalized.
+There were 68 heat-stress deaths among NYC residents over the 10-year period, and an average of 7 deaths per year.
+The largest number of annual deaths occurring earlier in the period as a result of a severe 2013 heat wave.
+Most deaths occurred in July (68%), followed by June (13%), August (12%), September (4%), and May (3%).
+As of January 2023, there were 8 heat-stress deaths in 2022, although that number is provisional and subject to change because mortality records are not finalized.&nbsp;&nbsp;

+**Figure 1: Heat-stress deaths and maximum heat index by year, NYC residents, 2012-2021 **

 <iframe title="[ Insert title here ]" aria-label="Interactive line chart" id="datawrapper-chart-NWjVm" src="https://datawrapper.dwcdn.net/NWjVm/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="336" data-external="1"></iframe>

 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script>

-Notes: The number of heat-stress deaths for 2020 is provisional.
-If additional deaths are certified as caused by heat stress the Department will update the number in future reports.
-Weather data is from the National Weather Service LaGuardia airport station.
+The number of heat-stress deaths for 2021 is provisional.
+If additional deaths are certified as caused by heat stress, the Department will update the number in future reports.
+Weather data are from the National Weather Service LaGuardia airport station.
 Heat index is a measure of air temperature and humidity.
+The largest number of annual deaths occurred in 2013 as a result of a severe heat wave.

 ## Demographics